-- Small canvas "quiz" every lecture take the quiz to get the points - Quiz answers are not graded! only if you submit it - That said, we reserve the right to remove credit if it looks like the quiz wasn't taken seriously. - Quizzes are released right after class and due before the next class. - Please only take the quiz if you attended (or watched) the lecture. - You can have 3 free missed quizzes
+- Small canvas "quiz" every lecture take the quiz to get the points - Quiz answers are graded on engagement, not correctness! - All multiple choice questions are free as long as you answer - Not always 1 right answer - Last question is usually a reflection question.
+Answer in a few questions - Meant to let you reflect on the material - Quizzes are released right after class and due before the next class. - Please only take the quiz if you attended (or watched) the lecture. - You can have 3 free missed quizzes